 - Self-Backing Vocalist: She and Mutt were the only two backing vocalists on all of the albums.
 The only exception is on the 'international' mix of "From This Moment On", where though Shania now sings all the verses, Bryan White's backing vocals in the chorus were kept from the duet.

-- Studio Chatter: At the end of "No One Needs to Know", one voice says "There's your record, hoss!" and another adds, "Yep, there you go, dude."
+- Studio Chatter: At the end of "No One Needs to Know", one voice (according to a fan forum, session drummer Paul Leim) says "There's your record, hoss!" and another (possibly "Mutt" Lange) adds, "Yep, there you go, dude."

 - Truck Driver's Gear Change: "Come On Over" goes up a half-step for each verse (E to F to F-sharp).

-- "Rock This Country!" shifts from G to G# after the bridge.
+- "Rock This Country!" shifts from G to A-flat after the bridge.